-Pilot programs to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, lead and asbestos remediation will be continued with the implementation contractors contracting directly with organizations.
-The utilities will continue to pilot new measures such as, cool roofs, reflective window film, and gravity film exchange, etc. The utilities will conduct a pilot program for customers having homes with extremely high use or unexplained high use.
+Pilot programs to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, lead and asbestos remediation will be continued on a case-by-case basis with the implementation contractors contracting directly with organizations.
+The utilities will continue to pilot new measures such as, cool roofs, reflective window film, and gravity film exchange, etc. The utilities may conduct a pilot program for customers having homes with extremely high use or unexplained high use.
 These homes will receive deep energy reductions using a 3-4 hour comprehensive investigative audit and energy education, state of the art insulation techniques, and other custom energy saving applications and practices to radically reduce the energy use.